itstommymorgan/asari/README.md

 we're going to log exception data to Airbrake so that we can review it later and then return true so that the AR lifecycle continues normally.

+#### AWS Region

+By default, Asari assumes that you're operating in us-east-1, which is probably not a helpful assumption for some of you.
+To fix this, either set the `aws_region` property on your raw Asari object:

+    a = Asari.new("my-search-domain")
+    a.aws_region = "us-west-1"

+...Or provide the `:aws_region` option when you call `asari_index` on an ActiveRecord model:

+    class User < ActiveRecord::Base
+      include Asari::ActiveRecord

+      asari_index("my-search-domain",[field1,field2], :aws_regon => "us-west-1")

+      ...
+    end

 ## Get it

 It's a gem named asari.
 Install it and make it available however you prefer.